-- (f) Interest Cost--Interest expense of \$5,624,000, \$4,707,000 and \$1,899,000 for the years ended January 31, 1997, 1996 and 1995, respectively, is net of approximately \$193,000, \$207,000 and \$182,000 of interest capitalized related to store construction.
-Total interest expense approximates interest paid for all years presented. - (g) Loan Acquisition Costs--Direct expenses and fees associated with obtaining notes payable or long-term debt are capitalized and amortized to interest expense over the life of the loan. - (h) Advertising Costs--Advertising costs are expensed as incurred.
-Advertising expense was approximately \$33,473,000, \$29,989,000 and \$26,241,000 in 1997, 1996 and 1995, respectively. - (i) Store Opening and Closing Costs--Store opening costs are expensed as incurred.
+- (f) Deferred Income On Service Contracts--The Company sells product service contracts covering periods beyond the normal manufacturers' warranty periods, usually with terms of coverage (including manufacturers' warranty periods) of between 12 to 60 months.
+Revenues net of sales commissions are deferred and amortized on a straight-line basis over the life of the contracts after the expiration of applicable manufacturers' warranty periods.
+Service contract costs are charged to operations as incurred. - (g) Interest Cost--Interest expense of \$7,143,000, \$5,624,000 and \$4,707,000 for the years ended January 31, 1998, 1997 and 1996, respectively, is net of approximately \$33,000, \$193,000 and \$207,000 of interest capitalized related to store construction.
+Total interest expense approximates interest paid for all years presented. - (h) Loan Acquisition Costs--Direct expenses and fees associated with obtaining notes payable or long-term debt are capitalized and amortized to interest expense over the life of the loan. - Advertising Costs--Advertising costs are expensed as incurred.
+Advertising expense was approximately \$32,813,000, \$33,473,000 and \$29,989,000 in 1998, 1997 and 1996, respectively.

+(j) Store Opening and Closing Costs--Store opening costs are expensed as incurred.
 The costs associated with closing stores are accrued when the decision is made to close a location.